erszcz/msc-thesis/dfly-multiboot.md

 No matter what bootloader booted the kernel, the entry will happen at the same address.
-However, just after entry from the bootloader the code must branch taking the points stated above into account.
+However, just after entry from the bootloader the code must branch taking into account the points stated above.
 The branching should converge before calling the platform dependent `init386` initialization procedure.
 The rest of the system should not need to be aware of what bootloader